tomalbrc/filament/docs/src/content/item-properties.md

 ### `fireResistant`:

-Boolean (true/false) wether the item is fire resistant.
+Boolean (true/false) wether the item is fire-resistant.

 Defaults to `false`